Mfelix21/bias-stereotype-detection/README.md

 Jupyter Notebooks for analysis and experimentation

-I worked on instruction tuning for the classification and Rhetoric label for Microsoft Phi while also working on all three categories for Open ai.
+I worked on instruction/fine-tuning for the classification and Rhetoric label for Microsoft Phi while also working on all three categories for Open ai.